NearbyShops/Nearby-Shops-Android-app-Deprecated/README.md

 This project is conceptually similar to [Mastodon project](https://github.com/tootsuite/mastodon).
 Anyone can self-host their Local Market Instance (Server) and create their local market.
 The technology is fully open-source and funded by Donations.
 We dont charge any fee or commission in order to use the platform.

-## Commercial Use without License Not Permitted !
+## Commercial Use requires Paid License !

 If you're a freelance developer who use the source code to build projects for clients or you are a commercial business who use this software to run a commercial business.
 You should use it only with paid License.